valentinpy/EPFL_switchboard/flashing-bootloader.md

 The simple way is to modify the file "pins_arduino.h" corresponding to the board used (be careful: a different file exists for each board).

-What has to bbe done is simply editing that file and change the macros for RXLED* and RXLED* to "void(0)"
+What has to be done is simply editing that file and change the macros for RXLED* and TXLED* to "void(0)"

 In my case, the file is located here:
 `C:/Users/Valentin Py/AppData/Local/Arduino15/packages/arduino/hardware/avr/1.8.2/variants/micro/pins_arduino.h`